Temporary Child Custody Orders

 - Details about the visitation rights that the parent, or parents if guardianship is giving to someone else, have

 - Details about where the child will live and with whom

 - The starting and ending dates for the custody order

 How Do You File for Emergency Child Custody?

-Filing for emergency child custody is not very different than the process mentioned above.
+Filing for emergency child custody is not very different from the process mentioned above.
 The main difference is that the procedure of the case will be quicker.
 The first step is to file a petition for emergency custody with an appropriate family court.
 This explains the nature of the situation and its urgency.
-The judge usually decides whether or not to issue the order in a few days or hours.
+The judge usually decides whether to issue the order in a few days or hours.

 There is also a possibility that a hearing will be held in these cases as well.
 However, it is usually held ex parte.
 This means that the other parent will not be present at the hearing.
 After emergency custody is granted, another hearing will be scheduled with both parents present, giving both a chance to show evidence.
 Then, after the judge sees the evidence and hears the testimonies of both parents, one of three things will happen.
 They will overturn the order, change it, or let the order continue unchanged.